thewoolleyman/boxbuilder/README.markdown

 Building an AMI Image:

-1. 'boxbuilder\_remote\_build\_ami' (invoked from any Bash shell with Java) starts an EC2 instance, and issues SSH commands on it built to download and invoke...
+1. 'boxbuilder\_remote\_build\_ami' (invoked from any Bash shell with Java) installs the EC2 tools, starts an EC2 instance, and issues SSH commands on it built to download and invoke...
 2. 'boxbuilder\_build\_ami' (on the EC2 instance), which creates a chroot jail, and runs commands in the chroot jail to download and invoke...
 3. 'boxbuilder\_bootstrap' (in the chroot jail), which clones a boxbuilder git repo, and invokes...
 4. 'boxbuilder' (in the chroot jail) to build a 'box' in the chroot jail, which exits and returns control to...